-One would like to examine the 1118-filers in more detail together with better information on their foreign subsidiary assets before reaching definitive conclusions on how the AMT changes their behavior regarding the receipt of foreign income.
-For example, in the case of the smaller 1118-filers, we need to distinguish between two hypotheses: (1) Because these firms were subject to the AMT they increased their receipt of foreign income; versus (2) These firms were subject to the AMT, but for reasons exogenous to the AMT treatment of foreign-source income chose to repatriate income.
+One would like to examine the form 1118 filers in more detail, together with better information on their foreign subsidiary assets, before reaching definitive conclusions on how the AMT changes their behavior regarding the receipt of foreign income.
+For example, in the case of the smaller form 1118 filers, we need to distinguish between two hypotheses: (1) because these firms were subject to the AMT they increased their receipt of foreign income versus (2) these firms were subject to the AMT, but for reasons exogenous to the AMT treatment of foreign-source income chose to repatriate income.
 The second hypothesis may be true for a number of reasons.
-Consider the possibility that AMT status is indicative of low earnings and that these firms may be cashflow constrained.
-It might not be unreasonable to expect that a cash-flow constrained firm would seek to increase its repatriation of foreign income.
-The fact that low cash flow and AMT status are correlated may falsely imply that the AMT status encouraged repatriations.
+Consider the possibility that AMT status is indicative of low earnings and that these firms may be cash-flow constrained.
+It might not be unreasonable to expect that a cash-flow-constrained firm would seek to increase its repatriation of foreign income.
+The fact that low cash flow and AMT status are correlated may falsely imply that the AMT status encouraged repatriations.26

-C. The Foreign Credit Position of AMT Taxpayers
+6.5.3 Foreign Credit Position of AMT Taxpayers

-As described in section IV, the tax price of foreign-source income for AMT firms and the advantage of dividend repatriation while subject to the AMT relative to the regular tax system depends on both the foreign tax credit position for regular tax purposes and for the AMT.
-As summarized earlier in Table 5, six potential tax price differentials exist for a firm subject to the AMT.
-In Table 9, we group each 1118-filer into these six AMT cells (and two regular tax cells for non-AMT taxpayers) based on the foreign tax credit position of the firm.
-The table separately classifies firms with zero regular taxable income from those with positive regular taxable income.
-Firms with current losses or NOLs are "generically" an excess credit firm for regular tax purposes (an additional dollar of foreign-source income will not give rise to regular tax liability) and thus face the same incentives as any other excess credit firm for regular taxes, but it is useful to distinguish among these firms for AMT purposes.
-The foreign tax credit position shown in Table 9 is for the basket category accounting for the largest share of the firm's foreignsource income.
-The credit position is based on the last dollar of foreignsource income received for the basket.
+As described in section 6.4, the tax price of foreign-source income for AMT firms, and the advantage of dividend repatriation while subject to the AMT relative to the regular tax system, depends on both the foreign tax credit position for regular tax purposes and that for the AMT.
+As summarized earlier in table 6.5, six potential tax price differentials exist for a firm subject to the AMT.
+In table 6.9, we group form 1118 filers into these six AMT cells (and two regular tax cells for non-AMT taxpayers)27 based on the foreign tax credit position of the firms.
+The chart separates firms with zero regular taxable income from those with positive regular taxable income.
+Firms with current losses or NOLs are "generically" excess credit firms for regular tax purposes (an additional dollar of foreign-source income will not give rise to regular tax liability) and thus face the same incentives as any other excess credit firms for regular taxes, but it is useful to distinguish among these firms for AMT purposes.
+The foreign tax credit position shown in table 6.9 is for the basket category accounting for the largest share of the firm's foreign-source income.28 The